1 – Format: Please send us your contribution in Microsoft Word (.doc or .docx.) For all other software, please save in .rtf format before sending it.

 1. Bold Italics, no indentation, single space.

-15 – Abstract: Please add at the beginning of your contribution an abstract (mandatory).
+14 – Abstract: Please add at the beginning of your contribution an abstract, of no more than 250 words (mandatory).

 17 – Citations: